PixelTortoise/yt-vid-downloader/README.md

 links
 add as many links as you want

-After running it will let you know if things went smoothly, and if it did then all the videos should showup in the newly generated "output" folder
+After running it will attempt to download everything, and when its done, it will say done

 Since I compiled it using py2exe (https://github.com/brentvollebregt/auto-py-to-exe), in theory it should not require any module installation, or even python installation